Helon Habila: Background

-Habila won the Music Society of Nigeria (MUSON) national poetry award for his poem "Another Age" in 2000, the same year his short story collection Prison Stories was published.
+Habila won the Music Society of Nigeria national poetry award for his poem "Another Age" in 2000, the same year his short story collection Prison Stories was published.
 He won the 2001 Caine Prize for a story from that collection, "Love Poems".
 His first novel, Waiting for an Angel, was published in 2002, and the following year won the Commonwealth Writers' Prize (Africa Region, Best First Book).

 Moving to England in 2002, Habila became African Writing Fellow at the University of East Anglia.
 In 2005 he was invited by Chinua Achebe to become the first Chinua Achebe Fellow at Bard College, NY, where he spent a year writing and teaching, remaining in the US as a professor of creative writing at George Mason University in Fairfax, Virginia.

 In 2006 he co-edited the British Council anthology New Writing 14.
-His second novel, Measuring Time, published in 2007, was nominated for the Hurston-Wright Legacy Award, the IMPAC Prize, and in 2008 won the Virginia Library Foundation Prize for fiction.
+His second novel, Measuring Time, published in 2007, was nominated for the Hurston/Wright Legacy Award, the IMPAC Prize, and in 2008 won the Virginia Library Foundation Prize for fiction.
 His third novel, Oil on Water (2010), which deals with environmental pollution in the oil-rich Nigerian Delta, received generally positive review coverage.
 Bernardine Evaristo in The Guardian wrote: "Habila's prose perfectly evokes the devastation of the oil-polluted wetlands"; Margaret Busby's review in The Independent said that "Habila has a filmic ability to etch scenes on the imagination", and Aminatta Forna in The Daily Telegraph concluded: "Habila is a skilful narrator and a master of structure."
-Oil on Water was shortlisted for prizes including the Pen/Open Book Award, Commonwealth Best Book, Africa Region, and the Orion Book Award.
+Oil on Water was shortlisted for prizes including the PEN/Open Book Award, Commonwealth Best Book, Africa Region, and the Orion Book Award.
 Habila's anthology The Granta Book of the African Short Story came out in September 2011.

 Habila is a founding member and currently serves on the advisory board of African Writers Trust, "a non-profit entity which seeks to coordinate and bring together African writers in the Diaspora and writers on the continent to promote sharing of skills and other resources, and to foster knowledge and learning between the two groups."

-From July 2013 to June 2014 Habila was a DAAD Fellow in Berlin, Germany.
+From July 2013 to June 2014, Habila was a DAAD Fellow in Berlin, Germany.

-He was appointed chair of the judging panel for the 2016 Etisalat Prize for Literature.
+He was appointed chair of the judging panel for the 2016 Etisalat Prize for Literature, alongside Elinor Sisulu and Edwige-Renée Dro.

-Helon Habila was shortlisted for the Grand Prix of Literary Associations 2019, with his work entitled Travelers.
+Habila was shortlisted for the Grand Prix of Literary Associations 2019, with his work entitled Travelers.